Volunteering and mentoring

 We are looking for University graduates currently employed in a range of fields, industries and experience levels to provide workplace insights to our international students.
 The aim is to help our international students understand New Zealand workplace environment and culture.
 Read more about this exciting programme here.

 If you're interested in finding out more, email email@example.com

 Other Volunteering opportunities

 Get involved in a clinical trial

 Play your part in furthering research and scientific discovery by volunteering in a clinical trial at the Liggins Institute.
 Check out current trials and studies.

 Visit the clinic to help a student learn

 From nutrition to optometry, the University of Auckland Clinics provide a real-world opportunity for students to put into practice what they’ve learned in the classroom.
 Alumni who visit the clinics will receive a high standard of service at an affordable price, and will help a student learn.
 See what services are on offer.

-Career Development and Employment Services regularly organises events for students where alumni talk about their careers and give advice on how they got to where they are.
+Career Development and Employability Services regularly organises events for students where alumni talk about their careers and give advice on how they got to where they are.